petros-d/docs/docs/ci-cd.md

 Use this GitHub Action in a repository that:

-- Hosts a single Astronomer project created via the Astronomer CLI on `$ astro dev init`.
+- Hosts a single Astronomer project created via the Astronomer CLI with `astro dev init`.
 - Has your Deployment API key information stored in [GitHub secrets](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository).

 ```yaml